FAQ Horse Care Tips

 • Easy access to your horse.
 If you’ve ever had to chase your horse around a paddock or pasture for hours, you can appreciate this!

 • Control over the nutritional requirements.
-Quality of pasture can vary drastically, and feeding in a group can be challenging.
-If your horse is stabled, you have total control.
+The quality of pasture can vary drastically, and feeding in a group can be challenging, especially if you have a particularly greedy dominant horse.
+If your horse is stabled, you have total control over what he eats – and what he doesn’t!

 • Maintaining a show horse.
 Stabling is typically a “safer” option and keeps your horse cleaner, drier, and less fuzzy.
 Some show horses are even kept under lights to mimic summertime hours.
-This minimizes hair growth during the winter.
-If turned out in colder weather, these horses will need a sheet or blanket.
+This minimizes hair growth during the winter, making sure they look show-ready all year round.
+The downside is that you’ll need to blanket them when turning them out in colder weather.

 Tired of chasing your horse?
 Teach him to come when called using clicker training.